AutomateThePlanet/Bellatrix-Documentation/docs/desktop-automation/page-objects.md

 }
 ```

-How to Create Bellatrix Page Object
+How to Create BELLATRIX Page Object
 -----------------------------------
 To create a new page object, you have a couple of options.
 You can create it manually.
 However, why wasting time?
-Bellatrix comes with ready-to-go page object templates.
+BELLATRIX comes with ready-to-go page object templates.
 How to create a new page object?
 - Create a new folder for your page and name it properly.
 - Open the context menu and click 'New Item...'